<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Alan Ruby / June 15, 2017

 During a recent planning visit to a small Texas courthouse, I walked through a door at the side of the primary courtroom and encountered the courtroom holding cell shown in the above photo.
-My first reaction was, “nice mural.”
+My first reaction was, “Nice mural.”
 My second reaction was, “What is it doing in a holding cell?”
-Was I looking at a leftover stage set for a western movie?
+Was I looking at a leftover stage set for a Western movie?
 Nope.
 The courthouse security officer assured me that the holding cell and the mural were for real.

 The Role of Courtroom Holding Cells in Courthouse Security